 Conservation area maps

-Select a town from the list below to view its conservation area map.
+Downloadable conservation area maps are available below, by town.
 (Some areas have accompanying statements and appraisals which are locally prepared documents, any suggestions for boundary changes have not been formally reviewed or approved by Cotswold District Council.
 However they provide useful background information for local residents, property owners and developers).

 If you live in a conservation area extra planning controls may apply